t3-oss/create-t3-app/www/src/pages/en/why.md

 Javascript is hard.
 Why add more rules?

 We firmly believe the experience TypeScript provides will help you be a better developer.
-It provides live feedback as you write your code by defining expected data types, and either provides helpful autocomplete in you editor, or yells at you with red squiggly lines if you're trying to access a property that doesn't exist or trying to pass a value of the wrong type, which you would otherwise have to debug further down the line.
-Whether you're new to web development or a seasoned pro, the "strictness" of TypeScript will provide a less frustrating, more consistent experience than vanilla JS
+It provides live feedback as you write your code by defining expected data types, and either provides helpful autocomplete in your editor or yells at you with red squiggly lines if you're trying to access a property that doesn't exist or trying to pass a value of the wrong type, which you would otherwise have to debug further down the line.
+Whether you're new to web development or a seasoned pro, the "strictness" of TypeScript will provide a less frustrating, more consistent experience than vanilla JS.

 ## Why Next.js ?

 We love React.
 It has made UI development accessible in ways we never imagined before.
 It also can lead developers down some rough paths.

 Next.js offers a lightly opinionated, heavily optimized approach to creating a website using React.
-From routing to API definitions to image rendering, we trust Next.js to lead developers towards good decisions.
+From routing to API definitions to image rendering, we trust Next.js to lead developers toward good decisions.

 ## Why tRPC/Prisma/Tailwind/etc?